knative/eventing/docs/spec/interfaces.md

 ### Data Plane

 A **Sinkable** resource will only respond to requests with success of failure.
-Events returned to the caller will be reported or ignored.
+Any payload (including a valid CloudEvent) returned to the sender will be ignored.

 ---